Prevalence

 Gone to Work/School Under the Influence of Prescription Medications

-Among those who have ever misused prescription medications in LAC in 2017, over one-third (36.1%) had misused prescription medications (including pain relievers, sedatives/benzodiazepines and/or stimulants) before or during work/school (Figure 5).
+In 2017, among those who have ever misused prescription medications in LAC, over one-third (36.1%) had misused prescription medications (including pain relievers, sedatives/benzodiazepines and/or stimulants) before or during work/school (Figure 8).
 (Note: Adults were asked if they had gone to work, and youth were asked if they had gone to school under the influence of prescription medication.)

-Among those who have ever misused prescription medications, 39.7% of males and 31.1% of females misused prescriptions medications before or during work/school (Figure 6).
+In 2017, among those who have ever misused prescription medications, 39.7% of males and 31.1% of females misused prescriptions medications before or during work/school (Figure 9).

-Among those who have ever misused prescription medications, the prevalence of ever going to work/school under the influence was highest for youth aged 12-17 years (55.3%) compared to other age groups (Figure 7).
+In 2017, among those who have ever misused prescription medications, the prevalence of ever going to work/school under the influence was highest for youth aged 12-17 years (55.3%) compared to other age groups (Figure 10).

 Heroin Use